Jhornan Zamora

-Jhornan José Zamora Mota (born 30 January 1989) is a Venezuelan-Spanish basketball player who plays in the shooting guard position for Venezuela and currently plays for Trotamundos.
+Jhornan José Zamora Mota (born 30 January 1989) is a Venezuelan-Spanish professional basketball player for Trotamundos de Carabobo of the Superliga Profesional de Baloncesto (SPB), and the Venezuelan national team.
+He plays as a shooting guard.

 He also holds Spanish citizenship as he previously played for various Spanish clubs including CB Valladolid, CB Axarquía, Clinicas Rincon, Palencia and Club Ourense Baloncesto.
 Jhornan was part of the Venezuelan squad during the 2019 FIBA Basketball World Cup, where the team ended up at 14th position.

 Club career

 He started his career as a youngster for CB Valladolid in 2004 and played for the side until 2009.
 On 19 September 2015, he joined the Spanish Club Ourense Baloncesto for one-year contract and later renewed the contract with it in 2017–19 season.
 In July 2019, he left the Club Ourense and signed with French club ALM Évreux Basket.

 In November 2022, Zamora joined the Titanes de Barranquilla in Colombia.